GDES 308: Handmade Web

 The progression of this course requires all participants to be present and actively engaged in class, both during synchronous on-screen meetings, in-person, and with asynchronous activities.
 Consistency of engagement is vital for a successful completion of the course objectives.
 Each of us carries different circumstances and capacities; we are accountable for our own agency.
 This is always true, but especially crucial now.

 If at any point during the semester you are unable to be present, communicate this with me as soon as you can.
-While presence in class is important, my primary concerns with this class are your wellbeing and an emphasis on not applying unnecessary pressure in an already difficult period.
+While presence in class is important, my primary concerns with this class are your wellbeing.
 Please remember to prioritize your mental and physical health over school.

 VCU Policies and Resources

 The University requires all students and faculty to be aware of policies outlining expectations, requirements and student services related to academic life.
 Please visit the following link and review these at the start of each semester: go.vcu.edu/syllabus

 For information regarding institutional adjustments, policies, and safety precautions during COVID-19 please consult the web page for One VCU: Responsible Together.